How to save money on postage

 Use the right type of Priority Mail

-Many e-commerce sellers use USPS Priority Mail for packages under 5 lbs. going to a residence.
-But did you know there are three types of Priority Mail that can help you with how to save on shipping?
-With regular Priority Mail, Priority Mail Flat Rate and Priority Mail Regional Rate, it is hard to figure out which service is the best option to save money.
-Make sure you research all Priority Mail options before you print your shipping labels.
-Hint: Priority Mail Regional Rate Box A is usually the cheapest option for packages weighing 3 lbs to 15 lbs. ' Thanks to Eric from www.stamps.com
+Many e-commerce sellers utilize USPS Priority Mail for packages under five pounds while shipping to residences.
+However, there are multiple Priority Mail types to help you save!
+Ensure understanding of each option, including regular Priority Mail, Priority Mail Flat Rate, and Priority Mail Regional Rate.
+Researching each will determine which service is best for saving money.
+As a hint, Priority Mail Regional Rate Box A usually provides the best pricing for packages weighing between 3-15 lbs.
+Thanks to Eric from www.stamps.com.

 Bonus Tip

-If you have an American Express card and ship via FedEx, you can save 5% each time you bill your shipment to your American Express card.
-I saved hundreds of dollars over the last four years doing this.
+If you have an American Express card and use FedEx, you can save 5% on every shipment billed to your American Express account, which has saved me hundreds over the years.

 Do you have any tips for saving on shipping charges?
 Please share them below.